Ai Operating SystemAgent Fleet Governance

 • What permissions are allowed?

-• What is logged?
+• What gets logged?

 • What happens when the output is wrong?